Port FitzRoy is the largest natural harbour within the Hauraki Gulf and Aotea/Great Barrier Island is a boaties paradise.

 Essential information for boaties visiting Great Barrier Island

 Water – Available at Whangaparapara and Port FitzRoy Wharves

-Fuel – Available at Whangaparapara Wharf (Run by Great Barrier Lodge) and Port FitzRoy Wharf (Run by Port FitzRoy Store)
+Fuel – Available at 24 hours at Whangaparapara Wharf (Run by Great Barrier Lodge) and Port FitzRoy Wharf (Run by Port FitzRoy Store – contact for opening hours)

 Transport – There are both car rental and passenger transport services that can, by prior arrangement, pick up and drop off passengers to wharves and coastal locations on the island.
 Beware that you may not have signal around the island and it gets busy during the summer months, so it pays to book transport well in advance.

 Waste disposal – Aotea/Great Barrier Island is on a zero waste mission.
 There are no longer any public bins on the island.
 Learn about how you can dispose of your waste here.

 First and foremost please strongly consider taking your waste home with you and not leaving it on the island.

 Dog exercise areas – Dogs are prohibited on all Department of Conservation land including tracks and campgrounds, this means there are no beaches or spaces to exercise dogs in Port FitzRoy Harbour.
 To find out where dogs are allowed off a leash and under control click here.

 04 914 5663

 Coastguard Northern Region